Don Getty Wildland Provincial Park: Location

 Don Getty WPP is not one continuous tract but sixteen separate parcels stretching 200 km from north to south.
 The park is on the eastern slopes of the Rocky Mountains.

 The three northern-most parcels are north of Canmore, the Bow River and the Trans-Canada Highway.
 The first is north of the Ghost River and borders the Ghost River Wilderness Area to the west.
 The northwest edge of the park borders Banff National Park.
 This parcel is the headwaters of Waiporous Creek.
+This parcel contains Black Rock Mountain and Devil's Head.
 The second parcel is south of the Ghost River and north of Banff Nation Park.
 It borders the Ghost River Wilderness Area to the west.
+This parcel contains the slopes of Mount Costigan and Phantom Crag.
 These two parcels would be continuous except for the Ghost River valley.
 The third parcel is the headwaters of the South Ghost River and borders Banff National Park to the north and west and Bow Valley Wildland Provincial Park to the southwest.
 It borders the Reserve of the Stoney Nakoda First Nation to the east.
 This parcel includes Association Peak and End Mountain as well as slopes of Orient Point and Saddle Peak.